• Melissa Hackmeier

 • Tom Snow

-Tom Snow is currently Global Franchise Head, Neurology and Immunology, at Sanofi Genzyme.
+Tom Snow is currently General Manager, US Oncology at Sanofi.
 He joined the organization in 2012 as Vice President of Global Commercial Strategy for MS, where he oversaw global marketing, market access, and market intelligence to support the successful global launches of Aubagio and Lemtrada.
 From 2014-2017, he served as regional Commercial Head for MS in Europe.

 Tom received his BA in English and Economics from Amherst College, and his MBA from Babson College, both in the US.
 In his “spare time,” Tom enjoys tennis, running, listening to music, playing the drums, and reading books.
 He also publishes a blog about spirituality and business travel (theabsoluteceiling.blogspot.com) which receives tens of unique visitors per month.